Access to Markets

 Joint co-operation projects with countries not participating in the MEDIA sub-programme are eligible as well as with international organisations which are active in the cultural and creative sectors.

-The annual budget for this scheme in 2017 was €7.5 million.
+The annual budget for this scheme in 2018 is estimated at €7.5 million.
 The EACEA expects to fund around 55 proposals.

 For activities taking place in countries participating in the MEDIA sub-programme applicants can request up to 60% of their eligible costs.